 Pain is defined as a feeling or sensation that is not pleasant or comfortable.
 Pain can be mild, moderate or severe.
 It can bearable or unbearable.
 It may or may not disrupt one’s daily life or functional level.
 But the truth is, no one wants to live in pain.
 In addition, no one should put their health at risk in an effort to be pain-free.
 I will focus on some very effective and non-pharmacological pain management techniques in this post.

 There are many types of transfer a clinician can guide a patient to perform.
-As physical therapists, we come across different kind of people with different limitation and abilities.
+As physical therapists, we come across different people with different limitation and abilities.
 While providing a PT treatment or assessing the patient, our goal (along with patients and families) is to make our patients independent in the majority of functional tasks.
-Being independent makes patients stronger, gives them chance to work on their own, and reduces stress on caregivers or family members.
-Being able to go from one place to other independently is a major achievement!
-Before moving from place to place, a person needs to go from surface to surface.
-Moving from one to other surface is called transfer.
-It takes a fine clinical judgment of a therapist to determine what type of transfer a patient will be able to perform.
-So let’s talk about few different types of transfer that we teach our patients.
-Continue reading “A comprehencive guide to different Types of Transfer in Physical Therapy”

-Let’s talk about how a physical therapist decides/prescribes the exercises for a patient to make meaningful changes.
+How a physical therapist decides/prescribes the exercise for a patient to make meaningful changes.
 You may be wondering, exercise prescription??
 We have heard about prescribing medication but not exercises, right?
 Why do I bother to spread awareness that exercises, just like medications also have a prescription?
 Yes, you read that right.
 We, physical therapists, don’t just come up with exercises and resistance that patients need to do.
-Its also not just a guess when we say frequency and intensity of exercises like 10 repetitions for twice a week.
+Its also not just a guess when we say the frequency and intensity of exercises like 10 repetitions for twice a week.
 Exercise is a prescription; just not written on a prescription pad!
 Continue reading “Tips on Prescribing Exercise as a Physical Therapist”

 I have developed this Physical Therapy evaluation form based on what I usually need to know from my patient.
 It was designed mainly for sub-acute or inpatient setting, but it can also be utilized in various other settings such as outpatient and home health.
 The purpose of this article is to help other therapists have information quickly available when they need it.
 Feel free to add/remove items based on your professional needs.
 A downloadable version is attached at the bottom of the post.
 Continue reading “Physical Therapy Patient Evaluation Form – Format and Sample”